 - Go old-school and pay cash at the pump.
-Not always convenient.
+This is not always convenient.

 - Limit your purchase.
 Have the clerk authorize your pump for a limited amount before you swipe your card, “like $20 on pump seven,” says Urbaczewski.
 Since your final total is known, there’s no hold.
 And you can often do this over the intercom at the pump.
 But it means either yelling into a speaker or going inside.

-- Find out what’s required it you want to pay cash.
-“It’s a little more difficult, says Urbaczewski.
+- Find out what’s required if you want to pay cash.
+“It’s a little more difficult,” says Urbaczewski.
 “Some of them will require a larger cash deposit.
 Some of them are happy if you pre-pay.”

 When it comes to consumers avoiding holds, “The options are limited,” says Santana.
 “The larger the hold, the larger the problem.”